MatthewHeinrich/solo-project-trax/README.md

 # Description

 Full stack web application leveraging modern technologies that provides users with nearby mountain bike systems.
-"Trax" allows users to leave feedback such as styles, conditions, trail ratings and gives the opportunity to add trails to their favorites list.
+"Trax" allows users to leave feedback such as styles, conditions, trail ratings and gives the opportunity to add and delete trails to their favorites list.

 # Screenshots